 I would recommend researching and watching videos on the respective field of study and specific technical skills.
 Review job postings and read technical articles, these actions will provide a solid glimpse of the technology field.
 In addition, I would highly recommend interviewing several technology professionals- both technicians and managers.
 In addition, be prepared to continually engage in skills training, technology evolves very quickly and we need to continually update our knowledge and skill set.

 What course is your favorite to teach and why?

-Learn more about SNU's Master of Science in Instructional Design & Technology.
+Learn more about SNU's Bachelor of Science in Cybersecurity or Associate of Science in Information Systems & Technology.